qupath/qupath-docs/docs/reference/building.rst

   :align: center
   :width: 50%

-Now choose :menuselection:`Debug As --> Java Application` from the context menu
+Now choose :menuselection:`Debug As --> Java Application` from the context menu.

 This should launch QuPath, but it will fail to find the native libraries it needs to use OpenSlide.
 To fix that, use :menuselection:`Run --> Debug configurations...` to adjust the arguments for your configuration as shown below, changing ``-Xmx`` if needed to customize the memory available.